kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 1.6.8 =
+* Bug fix where admin bars were not displaying in Safari until hover

 = 1.6.7 =
 * Multisite superadmins treated as admins (Thanks to Kristoffer Svanmark)
 * Text domain change from v1.6.4 integrated